 Take a look at the way query-string parameters are written:

 The entire string is surrounded by single quotation marks, and there is no white space within the query string.
 Each parameter is joined to its value by the = character.
-When you use multiple parameters/values, you separate them with the & character.
+When you use multiple parameters/values, separate them with the & character.
 You can think of the string like this: parameter1=valueANDparameter2=valueANDparameter3=value.
-Keep this convention in mind for other template tags and parameters.